-Within Ascomycota and Basidiomycota, inferring the origin of the mycorrhizal habit is a complex task due to many independent origins of a wide variety of nutritional modes, such as saprophytes, parasites, insect symbionts, pathogens, mycorrhiza and lichens15–18.
+Within Ascomycota and Basidiomycota, inferring the origin of the mycorrhizal habit is complicated by the many independent origins of a wide variety of nutritional modes, such as saprophytes, parasites, insect symbionts, pathogens, mycorrhiza and lichens15–18.
 In Basidiomycota, mycorrhizal habit is found in 11-15 out of 20 Agaricomycete orders15, including the two most basal lineages Sebacinales and Cantharellales.
 Whether or not mycorrhizal habit in the approximately 246 Myr old1 Agaricomycete clade was ancestral or has multiple independent origins is a topic of discussion17–23.
 Within Ascomycota, over 40% of species are lichenized16,24, and mycorrhizal habit occurs in fewer genera than in Basidiomycota25.
 However, the age estimate for the mycorrhizal genus Tuber alone is between 271 and 140 Ma26.
 Potential hosts for mycorrhizal members of Ascomycota are found in liverworts (Metzgeridae and Jungermanniales), gymnosperms (Pinales), and several flowering plant lineages (Orchidaceae and several clades of Eudicots)7,27.
-Amongst these, the oldest potential hosts are amongst the liverworts, in a clade for which divergence time estimates are between 243 and 393 Mya28–30, thus suggesting that the onset of the mycorrhizal habit in Ascomycota and Basidiomycota was around this time27,31–36.
-However, the oldest fossil evidence are the relatively young mycorrhizal root fossils dating 50 Mya37.
+Amongst these, the oldest potential hosts are members of the liverworts, in a clade whose age is estimated between 243 and 393 Mya28–30, thus suggesting that the onset of the mycorrhizal habit in Ascomycota and Basidiomycota was around this time27,31–36.
+However, the oldest fossil evidence consists of relatively young mycorrhizal root fossils dating 50 Mya37.

-Given the evidence, the view that the Glomeromycota were the ancestral mycorrhizal symbionts of land plants was widely accepted38,39.
+The preponderance of the evidence till recently has led to wide acceptance of the view that Glomeromycota were the ancestral mycorrhizal symbionts of land plants38,39.
 The ancestral symbiosis was assumed to have been replaced in several plant lineages by other types of mycorrhizal associations in multiple independent shifts7.
-However, the recent discovery that many members of early diverging lineages of land plants, including liverworts, hornworts and basal vascular plants, engage in mycorrhizal symbiosis with Mucoromycotina (Zygomycota), challenged this notion and suggest that Mucoromycotina could also have facilitated terrestrialisation9,38,40,41.
+However, the recent discovery that many members of early diverging lineages of land plants, including liverworts, hornworts, and basal vascular plants, engage in mycorrhizal symbiosis with Mucoromycotina (Zygomycota), challenged this notion and suggest that Mucoromycotina could also have facilitated terrestrialisation9,38,40,41.
 Subsequent to this discovery, Rhynie Chert fossils where re-evaluated, revealing mycorrhizal infections resembling both Glomeromycota and Mucoromycotina11.
 Furthermore, it is unknown whether the molecular pathways involved in the formation of mycorrhizal infections with Mucoromycotina are the same as those involved in the symbiosis with Glomeromycota.

-Given that the four fungal phyla diverged prior to the divergence of land plants1, it is possible to trace the presence of mycorrhizal associates from these phyla as character states on the plant phylogeny and assess the likelihood of their association with the last common ancestor of land plants.
+Given that the four fungal phyla diverged prior to the divergence of land plants1, it is possible to treat mycorrhizal association with these phyla in different combinations as character states on the plant phylogeny and analyse transition dynamics between these states in a Bayesian phylogenetic comparative context.
 Database description.
 Ancestral state reconstruction-Rutger Taking into account the uncertainty of the evolutionary relationships of early embryophytes42,43, we assessed the probability of all possible combinations of mycorrhizal associations for the most recent common ancestor of land plants.

 Results